 The “Gallup-Palmer College of Chiropractic Annual Report: Managing Neck and Back Pain in America” is the fourth-annual Gallup-Palmer survey of American attitudes about chiropractic care, with reporting years annually 2015, 2016, 2017 and 2018.
 In this fourth installment of Gallup and Palmer’s annual report, we unveil new findings on Americans’ preferences for neck or back pain care, patient experiences with health-care providers and the prevalence of various methods for addressing this type of pain in the United States.
-Click the image to view a .pdf of the full report.
+Click the image to view a PDF of the full report.

 Among the key findings:

 - Americans are open to an all-of-the-above approach to address neck and back pain.
 Sixty-seven percent of Americans suffering from neck or back pain would want to see a professional who treats neck or back pain using a variety of methods including prescription medication or surgery.
 Still, 79% of U.S. adults would prefer to try to address their neck or back pain using methods other than prescription medication first.

 - Many neck or back pain patients use self-care techniques – non-drug therapies such as superficial heat (77%), yoga (72%) and cold packs (60%).
 However, many also use non-drug therapies that require a health-care professional for care, such as massage (53%), spinal adjustment (47%) and physical therapy (42%).